cazzlewazzle89/Qontas/README.md

 # Qontas
-### :airplane: Quantification of Oxford Nanopore Techonologies Amplicon Sequences :airplane:
+### :airplane: Quantification of ONT Amplicon Sequences :airplane:

 [![DOI](https://zenodo.org/badge/652407080.svg)](https://zenodo.org/badge/latestdoi/652407080)

 :construction: under construction :construction:

-The aim of this tool is to take amplicon sequencing reads and generate a table of all variants identified, along with their counts and relative abundance abundances.
+The aim of this tool is to take amplicon sequencing reads and generate a table of all variants identified, their counts, and relative abundances.

 Input:
 1. Sequencing reads in FASTQ format (can be gzipped)
 2. Reference sequence of the target region in FASTA format.

 Output:
-1. Three column TSV file listing, for unique sequence, the name, count, and relative abundance (`basename_clusters.txt`)
+1. `basename_clusters.txt` - three column TSV file listing, for unique sequence, the name, count, and relative abundance
-2. MultiFASTA file containing the sequence of each unique sequence named in the TSV output file (`basename_sequences.fasta`)
+2. `basename_sequences.fasta` - multiFASTA file containing the sequence of each unique sequence named in `basename_clusters.txt`

 ## SETUP